solarmon/Gotek/README.md

 # Gotek

-Information about using Gotek floppy drive emulator hardware.
+Information about using the Gotek floppy drive emulator hardware.

 ---

+# Floppy Disk Drive Emulators for Gotek

 ## OLED